-Board of Directors Leading the Symphony to New Heights
+Leading The Symphony To New Heights

 Joan Cain, Orchestra Manager/Contractor moved to La Mirada in 1955 and joined the La Mirada Symphony in 1964.
 She remained with the orchestra as principal flute for the next 47 years.
 During this time, she was a featured soloist seven times.
 In 2011, she retired from her flute position, but continued as Manager/Contractor/Librarian for the Symphony.
 She also maintained a private flute studio for 46 years.
 Her students have gone on to be professionals in music, science and education.